A brief guide to public involvement in funding applications

 What is public involvement in health and social care research?

 Public involvement is also different to qualitative research where you are collecting data from patients, service users and carers and finding out their views and opinions, as participants in the study.
-The distinction is particularly important as you would require ethical approval for participation in a study (see section 5).
+The distinction is particularly important as you would require ethical approval for participation in a study (see the ethical approval section).

 Who are the public?

-INVOLVE, the national organisation funded by the National Institute for Health Research (NIHR) to support public involvement in health and social care research, uses the term ‘public’ to describe the range of people who can be involved and we use that as a general term in this guide.
+INVOLVE, the national organisation funded by the NIHR to support public involvement in health and social care research, uses the term ‘public’ to describe the range of people who can be involved and we use that as a general term in this guide.

 Ask the people you are involving how they would like to be identified.